Iris-fixated intraocular lens

-Iris-fixated phakic intraocular lens is an intraocular lens that is implanted surgically into the eye and fixated to the iris to correct myopia (nearsightedness).
+Iris-fixated intraocular lens is an intraocular lens that is implanted surgically into the eye and attached to the iris.
+Originally developed for aphakia, phakic versions have also been produced to correct myopia (nearsightedness), hyperopia (farsightedness), and astigmatism.
+They are suited for correction of eyes where corneal refractive surgery is not applicable.

 Early models were sutured to the iris with a stitch; the claw fixation method made iris stitching unnecessary.
 The iris-claw lens is fixated to the anterior iris surface by enclavation of a fold of iris tissue into the two diametrically opposed claws of the lens.
 The fixation sites are located in the midperiphery of the iris, which is immobile during pupillary movement.

-This lens was modified into a convex-concave design and manufactured as Artisan/Verisyse lens and later the foldable model (Artiflex), a three-piece lens with silicone optic and PMMA claws, was developed.
+The original biconvex lens design was modified into a convex-concave design, and manufactured as Artisan/Verisyse lens and later the foldable model (Artiflex), a three-piece lens with silicone optic and PMMA claws, was developed.